-Amritsar was founded in 1577 by the fourth Sikh Guru, Shri Guru Ramdas Ji by laying the foundation of the Golden Temple.
-Amritsar means “The Tank of Nectar” or “The Tank of Immortality” and the district derives its name from the sacred tank in the Amritsar city.
+Amritsar was founded in 1577 by the fourth Sikh Guru, Shri Guru Ramdas Ji.
+Amritsar means “The Tank of Nectar” or “The Tank of Immortality” and the district derives its name from the sacred tank in Amritsar city.
 Originally, the city was known as Chak Guru Ramdas and later as Ramdas Pur.

 Mohali has world renowned educational institutions including Indian Institute of Science Education and Research (IISER), National Institute of Nano-Technology (NINT), Indian School of Business (ISB), Institute of Microbial Technology (IMTECH), National Agri-Food Biotechnology Institute (NABI) and National Institute of Pharmaceutical Education (NIPER).
-The establishment of Northern Indian Institute of Fashion Technology is expected boost the textile sector and the availability of manpower.
+The establishment of Northern Indian Institute of Fashion Technology is expected to further boost the textile sector and the availability of manpower within the State.

 “Punjab’s historic and cultural destination”

-Jalandhar is a north western city of Punjab.
+Jalandhar is a north western city in Punjab.
 It is situated 144 km northwest of the state capital, Chandigarh.
 It was the capital of Punjab before Chandigarh was built.

-Jalandhar has prominent educational institutes such as Lovely Professional University, Institute of Banking Services (IBS) and Guru Nanak Dev University.
-It has a high literacy rate of 85.46%.
+Jalandhar is home to prominent educational institutes such as Lovely Professional University, Institute of Banking Services (IBS), Guru Nanak Dev University College and many more.